NickDelfino/looking-for-group/README.md

 ## Contribute

 All contributions welcome.
 Feel free to create issues for features or bug fixes.

+Join the development and community [discord server](https://discord.gg/MK2WZhuDNp)!